-No matter what happens with the UnAffordable Care Act, healthcare is expensive.
-I saw a report recently that a 65-year-old couple will need to spend $260,000 for healthcare over the next 20 years of their lives.
+I realize this isn’t exactly a news flash, but healthcare is expensive.
+I saw a report recently that a 65-year-old couple will need to spend $295,000 for healthcare over the next 20 years of their lives.
 It was intended to be shocking news.
-However, that works out to about $1,100 per month, which is less than my family spends right now!
+However, that works out to about $1,230 per month, which is less than my family spends right now!

-While there are some steps we can all take to reduce our healthcare costs (opting for a high-deductible health insurance plan and taking advantage of the tax savings that come from health- or flexible-savings accounts), it seems like there aren’t very many.
+While there are some steps we can all take to reduce our healthcare costs, such as opting for a high-deductible health insurance plan and taking advantage of the tax savings that come from health- or flexible-savings accounts, it seems like there aren’t very many.

 Today’s primary cause of death

 I’ll never forget a talk I heard from aging expert Ken Dychtwald.
 He pointed out that there was a time when no matter how well you took care of yourself, if some dread disease swept through your village, you were probably going to get it and it might kill you.
 Today, he said starkly, the primary cause of death is suicide.

 What he meant is that vaccines and other modern medicines keep us from getting many diseases that used to be common killers.
 While the COVID-19 pandemic is reminding us that we’re not completely safe, today many of the most common causes of death—from heart disease to diabetes to some forms of cancer—are self-inflicted via lack of exercise, poor nutrition, or other lifestyle choices.

 Meds for life